Fung920/blogsource/source/_posts/Migrating-Oracle-ASM-storage-via-ASM-disk-rebalance.md

 crsctl check cluster -all
 ```

-# 6. Optional method of migrating
+# 6. Alternative way of migrating

-Below steps are available for online migration, we also can use rman copy to migrate, which need to stop database.
+Previous steps are available for online migration, we also can use rman copy to migrate, which need to stop database.

 Assume we've create a new diskgroup named DATA_NEW, our purpose is to restore the whole database to DATA_NEW diskgroup.